Alejogb1/job-board/blog-data/how-can-i-use-hugging-face-transformers-with-faiss-index-scores.md

 id: "how-can-i-use-hugging-face-transformers-with-faiss-index-scores"
 ---

-Okay, let's get into this.
+, let's get into this.
 I’ve certainly seen my share of challenges integrating neural network outputs with vector search, and Hugging Face Transformers coupled with FAISS indexes is a common scenario where things can get… interesting.
 I recall a particular project a few years back where we were building a semantic search engine for a large document repository.
 That experience highlighted some nuances that I think are useful to understand when working with these technologies together.

 The core idea is to use a transformer model to encode your input text into vector embeddings, then use a FAISS index to quickly find the nearest neighbors (most similar embeddings) to a query vector.
 This combination allows you to perform semantic search, where you retrieve results based on meaning rather than just keyword matches.